MENU

 The Spy Newspapers may periodically employ the assistance of artificial intelligence (AI) to enhance the clarity and accuracy of our content.

-Filed Under: Top Story, Angela
+Filed Under: 3 Top Story, 00 Post to Chestertown Spy, Angela

-September 7, 2023 by Angela Rieck
+December 11, 2025 by Angela Rieck

 Angela Rieck, a Caroline County native, received her PhD in Mathematical Psychology from the University of Maryland and worked as a scientist at Bell Labs, and other high-tech companies in New Jersey before retiring as a corporate executive.
 Angela and her dogs divide their time between St Michaels and Key West Florida.
 Her daughter lives and works in New York City.